 - Break down work into projects, tasks, and to-dos

-- Organized workspace to group related work files and discussions
+- Separate workspaces for different work files and discussions

 - Task delegation, management, and tracking

-- Tools for creating and sharing project plans, work schedules, and team calendars
+- Tools for sharing project plans, individual schedules, and team calendars

 Best Basecamp Alternatives

-Companies that require more flexibility and capabilities than Basecamp offers can explore our recommended list of project management and collaboration solutions from the top Basecamp competitors.
+Companies looking for a different level of flexibility or other functions than those offered by Basecamp can explore our recommended list of project management and collaboration solutions from top Basecamp competitors.

 Asana offers multiple work views including board, timeline, progress, and portfolio views for different perspectives.
 It also has milestone features, workload reports, work automation, and online feedback and approvals.
 Also, it offers per-user, per-month pricing, with the option to pay on a monthly or annual basis.